 The majority shareholder can benefit from a take along clause because it gives the minority investors (again, who are likely to be more involved in running the company) a sense of fairness in treatment that makes them likely to contribute more or at least be less resistant to the possibility of outright sale.
 Some would argue that a take along provision may put off potential buyers, but in most cases, a new buyer buys in order to change the business direction of the acquisition (for example, merging departments with an existing business to create synergies), and the direction is much more difficult to change when there are minority shareholders involved.

 This is one article about the terms that you should include within your shareholders agreement.
 We also discuss bring along provisions, and how to obtain greater control over who buys into the company.
-If you are looking for an agreement, you may be interested in this version, which includes this clause.
+If you are looking for an agreement, you may be interested in our shareholders agreements, which include this clause.